Greeks in Lebanon

 The Greeks in Lebanon (οι Έλληνες στο Λίβανο) had presence in present day Lebanon that dated to ancient history, and the Phoenicians and Greeks (both maritime peoples) shared close ties.
 The Greek alphabet, for example, is derived from the Phoenician one.
 The Greek presence is attested by several place names, and the close ties between Greeks and the Lebanese Greek Orthodox and Greek Catholic communities.

 History

 Map of Phoenician and Greek colonies at about 550 B.C.

+Following the Siege of Tyre (332 BC) the area became part of the empire of Alexander the Great.
+In Hellenistic times the area of modern Lebanon was the site of several Greek colonies and was contested between the Seleucids and Ptolemies.

-In ancient times Lebanon was the site of several Greek colonies.
-Following Christianization Greek culture remained a strong influence, waning as the centuries passed, though not disappearing.
+Following Christianization of the Roman Empire, Greek culture remained a strong influence, waning as the centuries passed, though not disappearing.
 The city of Amioun (possibly from the word for Greeks, Yunan), capital of the Koura District (in turn from the Greek χωριά, "villages") in the north of the country is a living testament of that.

 Following the 2006 invasion of Lebanon by Israel most Greeks have fled the country, although there remains a Greek community in Beirut (Greater Beirut) as well as in the aforementioned Koura District.